Limkaa/Limkaa/README.md

 ### Hi there, I'm Alim Khamrayev 👋

-A passionate web and mobile app developer from Kazakhstan.
+A passionate web developer from Kazakhstan.
 What do I love about programming?
 This is a sandbox in which by combining logic, design and architecture you can embody your wildest ideas and create incredibly cool things that will benefit a huge number of people around the world.
 That's why I love it.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320">
   <img align="right" src="https://github-readme-stats.vercel.app/api?username=Limkaa&show_icons=true&title_color=d1d1d1&icon_color=03fc73&text_color=8e8e8e&bg_color=111111&border_radius=0)" alt="Limkaa stats" width="500"/>